micdestefano/adv_recipes/README.md

 ## flamethrower
 If you installed the flamethrower mod, you'll notice that you don't have any recipe for building a flamethrower.
 This mod adds a recipe for building it.

+# Installation instructions
+You need to place the `adv_recipes` folder under your `mods` minetest folder.
+You have two options:

+* you clone this repository directly into your mods folder.
+* you download the zip file, you uncompress it into the mods folder, and you rename the extracted directory into `adv_recipes` if needed.